 How LMTX works

 Alzheimer’s disease is a progressive neurodegenerative disorder, where nerve cell death in the brain results in reduced memory and cognitive function in patients.
-One of the hallmarks of Alzheimer’s disease is the formation of protein structures called amyloid plaques and tau tangles in the brain, that may contribute the progression of the disease.
+One of the hallmarks of Alzheimer’s disease is the formation of protein structures called amyloid plaques and tau tangles in the brain, which may contribute to the progression of the disease.

 The tau protein is essential for normal nerve cell function and survival in the brain.
 In Alzheimer’s patients, tau misfolds or becomes fragmented resulting in its aggregation and spread, eventually contributing to the death of nerve cells.

 LMTX is a tau aggregation inhibitor (TAI), which aims to reduce levels of the abnormal tau protein.
 The active component of LMTX, methylthioninium chloride (MTC), binds preferentially to the abnormal tau and removes the damaging tau tangles.
 Through this mechanism, LMTX aims to potentially slow the progression of the disease by reducing the tau-mediated damage in the brain.